 The transition from a paper-based quality management documentation to a comprehensive digital record system is not simple; it involves an array of challenges.
 Below are a few:

 1.Poor Data Management: Data is a key component of a CFR 21 part 11 compliant system.
 Poorly managed and stored data can cause havoc when an auditor comes to your doorstep.
 How intuitive you want the Digital systems ultimately depends on how well the data is stored in the system.
-Information that is all over the place without a proper arrangement will only increase more audit issues and compliance issues.
+Information that is all over the place without a proper structure will only increase more audit and compliance issues.
 It is a good practice to conduct a periodic data review to ensure that all of the necessary steps are executed within different departments or when interacting with 3rd party systems.

 2.Managing Digital Signatures With companies’ transitioning to digital systems, regulatory agencies have formulated several policies to safeguard electronic signatures.
 Poor document control is a significant reason for companies’ failure of regulatory audits.
-A ‘hard to audit’ digital system creates more manual documentation changes by end-users.
+A ‘hard to audit’ digital system opens it up to more manual documentation changes by end-users.
 Companies need to have robust security control with hierarchical approval procedures to preserve electronic information and avoid regulatory penalties.
 It is hence imperative that your ERP system has the necessary infrastructure to manage electronic signatures at different steps.
 These acceptable electronic signatures can then easily be audited and reported.

-3.Mitigating Quality Management Issues The purpose of implementing an electronic signature software is to grow collaboration across departments in your company, not only in quality control.
+3.Mitigating Quality Management Issues The purpose of implementing an electronic signature software is to grow collaboration across departments in your company, and not just in quality control.
 How your end users adapt to quality management processes plays a crucial role in realizing a software’s true potential.
-The digital system helps to generate faster resolutions to pending requests by auto-reminding end users.
+The digital system helps generate faster resolutions to pending requests by auto-reminding end users.
 Adopting good documentation practices in the pharmaceutical industry is essential to drive away quality management issues to make your company more stable, reliable and growth-oriented.

 Companies, therefore, require a digital system that demonstrates both regulatory and functional electronic signature compliance.
 A system that